marko-knoebl/slides/sections/react/12-state-en.md

 ## State

-React components may have an internal _state_
+Components may have an internal _state_

 The state can be referenced in the template.
 The view will automatically update if parts of the state are changed.